Michael Edward Nogay

 Professional Teaching, Public Service and TV Legal Analyst Experience

-In addition to actually trying numerous cases before juries, Mike Nogay has twice been recognized by courts as an expert witness: in the U.S. District Court for the NDWV and in the Jefferson County (OH) Court of Common Pleas.
+In addition to actually trying numerous cases before juries, Mike Nogay has twice been recognized by courts as an expert witness: in the U.S. District Court for the NDWV as well as in the Jefferson County (OH) Court of Common Pleas.

-Mike has been selected to give the commencement address at Weirton Madonna High School and has made presentation at other local high schools and for local history groups in Weirton, Steubenville, Wellsburg, Wheeling, Cadiz and Moundsville.
-He has also been the featured speaker before local chapters of the Sons and Daughters of the American Revolution, including presenting a lecture to the Fort Henry Chapter in Wheeling in 2017.
+Mike was also selected to lecture at the 2016 WV Public Defender Services annual convention in June at Stonewall Resort on the topic of “Innovative Motion Practice,” and served as a guest lecturer for the West Virginia College of Law CLE series held at Canaan Valley in 1997, presenting on the topic, “You Can’t Win if You Can’t Cross Examine.”
+Mike was selected to give the commencement address at Weirton Madonna High School and has made numerous presentations for local history groups in Weirton, Steubenville, Wellsburg, Wheeling, Cadiz and Moundsville.
+He has also been the featured speaker before local chapters of the Sons and Daughters of the American Revolution, including presenting a lecture to the Fort Henry Chapter in Wheeling in 2017 and the Weirton Museum in 2025 as well as a lecture at Ft.
+Steuben scheduled in March 2026

 Courtroom and Trial Experience

 Mr. Nogay is admitted to practice law in state and federal courts in West Virginia, Ohio and Pennsylvania and has tried cases before juries in each of those states.
-His primary litigation focus has been on medical malpractice, serious auto and truck personal injury cases, and federal criminal cases.
-Mike and his law partner, Jim Sellitti, have what is believed to be one of the largest civil jury verdicts in Hancock County (WV) history in a medical malpractice case: $2.75 million.
+His primary litigation focus has been on medical malpractice, serious auto and truck and industrial personal injury cases, and federal and serious state criminal cases.
+Mike and his law partner, Jim Sellitti, have what is believed to be one of the largest civil jury verdicts in Hancock County (WV) history at the time in a medical malpractice case: $2.75 million.

 In 2014, Mr. Nogay was recognized in federal court in Wheeling as an expert witness in the area of law and ethical issues involving conflicts of interest in Am.
 Heartland Port, Inc. v.
 Am.
 Port Holdings, Inc., 53 F. Supp.
 3d 871, 880 (N.D.W.
 Va.
 2014) aff’d, No. 14-1801, 2015 WL 8776727 (4th Cir.
 Dec.
 15, 2015).